-Hill Walking by Steve Long - the official handbook for the Mountain Training Hill Walking schemes.
-A very worthwhile investment towards your development if you don't already own it.
-With lots of helpful diagrams to help refresh skills from the training course & more detailed info.
-Look out for the latest revised 3rd edition.
+Hill Walking by Steve Long † - the official handbook for the Mountain Training Hill Walking schemes.
+A very worthwhile investment towards your development.
+With lots of helpful diagrams to help refresh what you'll learn on the training course & more detailed info.